CeMOS-Mannheim/M2ara/README.md

 - set SNR to 3
 - set alignment to 0 mDa (no alignment)
 - set binning tolerance to 100 ppm
-- select the folder `mzML` (parent folder of the mzML files) from the .rar file, please make sure that no other files are in this folder.
+- select the folder `mzML` (parent folder of the mzML files) from the .zip file, please make sure that no other files are in this folder.

 The target m/z is 349.11 (E3S, [M-H]-) the pIC50 value should be 6.1.

-The file Weigt2018_BCR-ABL_inhibition_Dasatinib_BrukerFlex.rar contains data in the Bruker Flex format originally published in Weigt, et. al., 2018.
+The file Weigt2018_BCR-ABL_inhibition_Dasatinib_BrukerFlex.zip contains data in the Bruker Flex format originally published in Weigt, et. al., 2018.

 To replicate the results shown use the following parameters: